nallen05/old-norse/bifrost/README.md

  - Raw IO handling for faster communication with the terminal
  - Debugging features to troubleshoot terminal UI applications within SLIME/EMACS REPL

-Bifrost is part of the OLD-NORSE terminal toolkit.
-It is implementation-dependent on SBCL.
+Bifrost is implementation-dependent on SBCL.

 # Quick start playbook